entity-framework-herencia

 In Entity Framework, inheritance allows modeling relationships between entities so that a base class can be extended by one or more derived classes.

-Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a derived class to inherit properties and behaviors from another class.
+Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a class to derive from another, inheriting its properties and behaviors.

 However, since relational databases do not directly support inheritance, Entity Framework uses mapping strategies to represent these relationships in tables.